noiseprotocol/noise_spec/noise.md

    with a pre-message public key and assume that a successful handshake implies the other party's knowledge of the public key.
 Unfortunately, this is not the case, since setting public keys to invalid values might cause predictable DH output.
 For example, a `Noise_NK_25519` initiator might send an invalid ephemeral public key to cause a known DH output of all zeros, despite not knowing the responder's static public key.
+If the parties want to authenticate with a shared secret, it should be used as a "PSK" [@book2].

  * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same